distributed-system-analysis/pbench/agent/containers/images/visualizers/README.md

 # PCPGrafVisualizer
 - A tool available to visualize PCP data collected through Pbench after a benchmark run

-- Build locally with `podman build -t <name> -f DockerfilePostPCP .`
-- Available at quay.io/pbench/pcp-graf-visualizer
+- Available at quay.io/distributed-systems-analysis/pcp-graf-visualizer
 - Preloaded dashboards for pcp data visualization

 - Directions:
-  -   `podman pull pbench/pcp-graf-visualizer`
+  -   `podman pull distributed-systems-analysis/pcp-graf-visualizer`
-  -   `podman run --network host -v /<path>/<to>/<pcp_log_folder>/data:/var/log/pcp/pmlogger:Z  pbench/pcp-graf-visualizer`
+  -   `podman run --network host -v /<path>/<to>/<pcp_log_folder>/data:/var/log/pcp/pmlogger:Z  distributed-systems-analysis/pcp-graf-visualizer`
   - If you would rather use your own existing redis instance rather than have one launch internally:
     - You must specify redis host with `-e REDIS_HOST=<port>`
     - If not on the default port (6379), you can also add `-e REDIS_PORT=<port>`